realA10001986/Flux-Capacitor/README.md

 ## The Flux Sound

-By default, the FC plays a "flux" sound continuously.
+The "flux" sound is an electrical-sounding, low volume background noise.
+By default, the FC does not play a "flux" sound.

 The flux sound can be permanently disabled, permanently enabled or enabled for 30 or 60 seconds